department-of-veterans-affairs/vets-design-system-documentation/src/_components/tabs.md

 ### Behavior and design

 * Allow the user to click anywhere on a tab to select it.
-* The selected tab must be highlighted and visually connected to content below it.
+* Make sure the selected tab is highlighted and visually connected to the content below it.
 * Never let a row of tabs wrap to a second line.
 * Keep the interaction design simple.
 Document selected and not selected tab styles along with the focus state for each style.
 Hover and active states are optional for tabs.

 ## Content considerations

 * Keep tab labels succinct and use plain language.
-Labels should be 1-2 words.
+Labels should be 1 to 2 words.
 * Use sentence case for tab labels.

 ## Accessibility considerations

-* See Mozilla's [ARIA: tab role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/tab_role) documentation for guidance.
+* Go to Mozilla's [ARIA: tab role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/tab_role) documentation for guidance.

 ## Related